An extended non-magnetic phase in the spin-1/2 Heisenberg antiferromagnet from the ruby to the maple-leaf lattice

-\paragraph{Model and methods.} We study the spin-$1/2$ Heisenberg model on the generalized MLL with the Hamiltonian
+\paragraph{Model and methods.} We study the spin-$1/2$ Heisenberg model on the MLL with the Hamiltonian

-where $\langle i,j \rangle$ denotes the three types of symmetry inequivalent nearest-neighbor bonds, visualized as red, green and blue lines in Fig.~\ref{fig1}.
+where $\langle i,j \rangle$ denotes the three types of symmetry inequivalent nearest-neighbor bonds, visualized as red, green and blue lines in Fig.~\ref{fig:mapleLeafLattice_0}.

 For simulations in the presence of an external magnetic field, the Hamiltonian in Eq.~\eqref{eq:modelDefinitionMLM} is extended by an additional Zeeman term $-h_z \sum_{i} S_{i}^z$.
-We focus on the completely antiferromagnet model with two of the couplings fixed as $J_r = J_b = 1$ and varying the interaction strength $J_g$ on green bonds.
-Thus our study includes both the isotropic ruby lattice ($J_g = 0$) and MLL ($J_g = 1$) limits, and tunes into the exact dimer phase for large $J_g$, for which spins on the green bonds pair into singlets~\cite{Ghosh2022,Misguich-1999}.
-The Heisenberg model on the MLL has previously been studied using exact diagonalization and coupled cluster methods~\cite{Schmalfuss2002,Farnell2011,Farnell2014}, DMRG and neural network analyses~\cite{Ghosh2022,Beck2024,Ghosh2024}, as well as pf-FRG~\cite{Gresista2023} approaches, reaching varying conclusions.
-With increasing $J_{g}$, the coupled cluster method has predicted a direct transition from the six sublattice N\'eel antiferromagnet to the dimer product state, supported by a recent infinite DMRG~\cite{Beck2024} study, while pf-FRG~\cite{Gresista2023} calculations have suggested an intermediate phase, that could possibly be a quantum paramagnet.
+We focus on the fully antiferromagnetic model with two of the couplings fixed as $J_r = J_b = 1$ and varying the interaction strength $J_g \in [0,1.5]$ on green bonds.
+Thus our study includes both the isotropic ruby lattice ($J_g = 0$) and MLL ($J_g = 1$) limits, and tunes into the exact dimer phase for large $J_g$, for which spins on the green bonds pair into singlets~\cite{Misguich-1999,Ghosh2022}.